 Back in 2009, I had the idea for a web-based cooking show called “My Little Taiwanese Kitchen.”
 At the time, I was living in a fifth-floor walk-up with a kitchen the size of many Americans’ closets.
 Thankfully my apartment situation has improved significantly, but it’s probably still not what many Americans would be expecting.
 When you think of typical apartments in the US, you think of luxury, modern apartment blocks which light up the city skyline (you can see this site for an example if you’re not from the US), but here in Taiwan, the story is very different.
 While my apartment situation has improved, the kitchen is around the same size as before.
-To see what it looks like, take a look at this video:
+To see what my kitchen looks like, take a look at this video:

 For an exact measurement, the floorspace of my kitchen is 1m x 3m (3’3″ x 9’9″): that’s 3 square meters, 32 square feet, or just shy of 1 ping.
 But, as you can see in the video, a lot of the space is occupied, because there’s so little counter space (and I have “dead space” next to the door).
 The actual walking space is only around 10 square feet.
 That’s a very Little Taiwanese Kitchen.
 Perhaps a Kitchen Remodeling Service might be able to design something that makes the most out of the space but that’s not an option I can use, otherwise I would have already booked one in!